-The investigation or disciplinary hearing will be suspended pending the employee's referral to the council's medical adviser or an agreed external agency.
-If a dependency problem is confirmed, the suspension may be continued, on condition that the employee successfully completes any prescribed course of treatment and that a significant improvement in their behaviour is identified within a defined period.
+The investigation or disciplinary hearing may be deferred pending the employee's referral to the council's medical adviser or an agreed external agency.
+If a dependency problem is confirmed, the disciplinary process may be suspended on condition that the employee successfully completes any prescribed course of treatment and that a significant improvement in their behaviour is identified within a defined period.